 Projects such as these are becoming more common, with the government placing a real emphasis on not only student welfare but teacher welfare too.

-The Department of Education’s current strategic plan (2019-2023) outlines an ambitious goal, centred on student performance and wellbeing.
+The Department of Education’s current strategic plan (2019-2023) outlines an ambitious goal, centered on student performance and wellbeing.
 Such a feat will require high-quality teachers, which the government has no issue outsourcing to teachers from other countries.

-Although the current travel restrictions make it harder for prospective teachers, and also damage the level of student enrolment, especially at the university level, now could be the perfect time to make your move.
+Although the current travel restrictions make it harder for prospective teachers, and also damage the level of student enrollment, especially at the university level, now could be the perfect time to make your move.